donpui/react-image-annotation-v2/EDITING_EXAMPLE.md

 1. **Hover to Edit**: Annotations become draggable immediately when you hover over them
 2. **Drag to Move**: Click and drag annotations to reposition them
 3. **Resize**: Use corner and edge handles to resize annotations
+4. **Delete**: Optional delete button appears on hovered annotations (when enabled)
-4. **Live Updates**: Annotations update in real-time during dragging
+5. **Live Updates**: Annotations update in real-time during dragging
-5. **Boundary Constraints**: Annotations are constrained within the image boundaries
+6. **Boundary Constraints**: Annotations are constrained within the image boundaries
-6. **Enhanced Visual Feedback**: Improved styling on hover and during drag operations
+7. **Enhanced Visual Feedback**: Improved styling on hover and during drag operations

 ## Integration